theborakompanioni/azure-docs.de-de/articles/app-service-web/web-sites-connect-to-redis-using-memcache-protocol.md

 ### <a name="enable-the-memcache-wordpress-plugin"></a>Aktivieren des Memcache WordPress-Plug-Ins
 > [!NOTE]
-> Befolgen Sie die Anweisungen in diesem Blog unter [Aktivieren von Websiteerweiterungen in Web-Apps][8], um Visual Studio Team Services zu installieren.
+> Befolgen Sie die Anweisungen in diesem Blog unter [How to enable a Site Extension in Web Apps][8] (Aktivieren einer Website-Erweiterung in Web-Apps), um Visual Studio Team Services zu installieren.
 >
 >